 How to terminate a lease for an apartment

-What are the requirements of a lease termination?
+What are the requirements for termination of a lease agreement?

 First of all, the notice must be in writing; the lease cannot be terminated over the phone or verbally.
-We recommend sending it by registered letter to make sure it has been delivered.
+We recommend that you send it by registered letter to make sure it has been delivered.
 The notice must contain information about both parties and the name of the flat or house.

 The need to give reasons for the notice and instructions to the tenant depends mainly on whether the tenancy is being terminated: